IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Interoperability - Register Azure DevOps Pipelines.md

 1. Gets all pipelines in a given target folder (for example, `.azuredevops/modulePipelines`)
 1. Fetches all currently registered pipelines in the target Azure DevOps project
-1. Compares the local defined and remote-registered pipelines to detect which ones need to be created and which ones skipped
+1. Compares the local defined and remote-registered pipelines to detect which unos need to be created and which unos skipped
 1. Creates all pipelines that are missing from the target environment
 1. Optionally registers the pipelines also for build validation (i.e., they registered to be required for Pull Requests)